byte-physics/igor-code-browser/README.md

 #### Navigation by keyboard

-- Open the panel or brings it to the front with CTRL+0 (zero)
+- <kbd>CTRL</kbd>+<kbd>0</kbd>: Open the panel.
-- Jump to the definition of the listbox selection with "." (dot)
+- Jump to the definition of the listbox selection with <kbd>.<kbd>
-- Pressing any character while the ListBox has the focus will jump to the first listbox entry which starts with that character.
+- Pressing any character while the ListBox has the focus activates the first listbox entry which starts with that character.

 #### Limitations

-- No parameter types shown for macros
+- No parameter types are shown for macros

 #### Screenshot